pfcuttle/twentyfour-2013/README.md

 Twenty Four Days of Hackage, 2013 edition
 =========================================

-This combines every sample from Oliver Charles' Twenty Four days of Haskell into an easily compilable repository.
+This combines (nearly) every sample from Oliver Charles' Twenty Four days of Haskell into an easily compilable repository.

 Building